|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a pitcher, add the wine, vodka, lime and grapefruit slices, and rosemary sprig.
+In a pitcher, add the wine, vodka, strawberries, lime, and grapefruit slices, and rosemary sprig.
 Stir well to combine.
 Cover and refrigerate overnight.

 Just before serving, add chilled sparkling water.

-Pour into glasses (over ice, if desired) to serve, ensuring each glass gets lime and strawberry slices.
-Garnish with a sprig of rosemary and enjoy.
+Pour into glasses (over ice, if desired), ensuring each glass gets strawberry and lime slices, leaving the grapefruit slices behind.
+Garnish with a lime wheel and a sprig of rosemary and serve.

-- Sangrias are best left to chill to marry the flavors.
-You can make this 24 hours in advance, and overnight is ample time.
-If you're in a pinch, give it at least two hours, and serve it over ice.
+- Sangria is best left to chill to marry the flavors.
+You can make this 24 hours in advance, but overnight is ample time.
+If you're in a pinch, give it at least two hours and serve it over ice.

 - Carbonate your own water or read the labels on sparkling water to ensure it doesn't contain sugar (especially flavored water).
-Club soda and seltzer should also be sugar-free and good substitutes in this recipe.
+Club soda and seltzer are usually sugar-free and good substitutes in this recipe.

 - Add sweetness without sugar with a sugar-free syrup; stir in 1/4 cup and more if needed.
-When you switch from sugar to an allulose monk fruit sweetener, you can make a quick simple syrup at home.
+You can use allulose monk fruit sweetener in place of sugar to make a quick simple syrup at home.

 - Skip the grapefruit or switch to oranges or lemons.
 Other berries, particularly raspberries, are a good substitution for strawberries.

-- Add extra flavor with the vodka.
-It's best to infuse your own because many commercial flavored vodkas include sugar.
+- Add extra flavor by using an infused vodka.
+It's best to infuse your own because many commercially-flavored vodkas include sugar.

 - Light rum is a good alternative to vodka, and brandy is a little darker but could work, too.